peterbudai/he-dns-update/README.md

 ## Quick start guide

-_Step 1._ Clone this repository:
+_Step 1._ Download the source code of the [latest release](https://github.com/peterbudai/he-dns-update/releases/latest).

+_Step 2._ Unzip it.

+    tar xzf he-dns-update-<version>.tar.gz

+_Step 3._ Edit the provided example configuration file ([`dns-update.conf`](dns-update.conf)) and fill it with your hostnames and dynamic DNS entry keys.

+_Step 4._ Run the utility.

+    ./dns-update.sh

+### Using Git

+Alternatively, you can clone this repository directly via Git to obtain the latest version.
+So, instead of _Step 1 and 2_ above, run the following command.

     git clone git@github.com:peterbudai/he-dns-update.git

-_Step 2._ Edit the provided example configuration file ([`dns-update.conf`](dns-update.conf)) and fill it with your hostnames and dynamic DNS entry keys.

-_Step 3._ Run the utility:

-    ./dns-update.sh

 ## Configuration